99Mariana/DockWinMonitor/Grafana.md

 Together, Grafana and Prometheus form a robust observability stack.
 Grafana serves as a visualization and analysis layer on top of Prometheus, transforming raw numerical data into clear, interactive dashboards.
 These dashboards enable teams to easily monitor system health, detect trends, and understand system behavior at a glance.

+Grafana can be accessed locally by navigating to: http://localhost:3000/

 ### Grafana Explore
 > [Grafana](#Grafana) > [Content](#content) > [This section](#explore)